FRC-Utilities/QDriverStation-Mobile/README.md

 - Two triggers
 - Twelve buttons

+The joystick mappings are the same as an Xbox 360 controller, so there should be no need to change your robot code for the QDriverStation to work.

 #### User Interface

-The Kickass Driver Station implements two user interfaces:
+This application implements two user interfaces:

 - One following Google's Material Design guidelines
 - Another one following Microsoft's Universal UI guidelines

 You are free to use the UI style that best fits your needs.

-### Why *Kickass* Driver Station?

-Because driving FRC robots with your phone is not cool, its *kickass*!
-Admit it, this name is awesome!

 ### License